 POLAR LIGHTS was established by Tom Lowe at Playing Mantis in 1996.
-It started as a brand that would re-create long out of production kits that had been manufactured in the 60’s & 70’s by the Aurora model company.
-Aurora had released many pop-culture oriented kits based on popular super-heroes, TV shows and movies most notable was their selection of Universal Monsters figure kits.
+It started as a brand that would re-create long out-of-production kits that had been manufactured in the ’60s and ’70s by the Aurora model company.
+Aurora had released many pop-culture-oriented kits based on popular superheroes, TV shows and movies most notable was their selection of Universal Monsters figure kits.

 The brand was one of the first to take advantage of what would become known as “social media” by establishing an online message board where consumers could interact and share notes and excitement about the company’s product offerings.
 The message board was shut down following the sale of Playing Mantis to RC2 in 2004, but the consumer base continues to share their excitement for model building on alternative message boards and is the primary source for news and marketing of the brand.